IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 ## Potential issues

 - Check that any item you define (generator, node, technology, area, etc.) is included in the corresponding dictionary (`oT_Dict_Generation`, `oT_Dict_Node`, `oT_Dict_Technology`, `oT_Dict_Area`, etc.).
 Otherwise, the optimization problem will not run
 - openTEPES is implicitly a network model.
-Therefore, at least two nodes and one electrical transmission line connecting them must be defined
+Therefore, **at least two different nodes** and one electrical transmission line connecting them must be defined
-- At least one generator must be defined.
+- **At least one generator** must be defined.
 A thermal generator has a variable cost greater than zero (the product of fuel cost times the linear term ≠ 0).
 A variable renewable energy unit has zero variable cost (the product of fuel cost times the linear term = 0)
 - Check the correspondence between the resources you define for the system in the case study to be run and the nodes where they are deemed to be located.
 The location within the grid of any resource defined must be specified.
 - Check that all the demand in the system within the case study is in a node that can be served with the energy output of some resources located in any node that is connected/to be connected to the former, possibly including generation representing energy not served (ENS).